obeliskos/exoskeleton/README.md

 The above list will be enhance over time, where needed.
 You can browse the current state of the API by viewing the documentation.js docs here :

 [Exoskeleton.js API Docs](https://rawgit.com/obeliskos/exoskeleton/master/Examples/exoskeleton.js/docs/index.html)

+The API documented above allows configuring menus, toolbars, and statusbars on the container, creating winforms dialogs, forms, native dialogs (FontDialog, ColorDialog, OpenFileDialog, SaveFileDialog), system tray notifications, along with a wide variety of .net library calls categorized by category or namespace.

 # Building
 This application was built using Visual Studio 2017 Community.
 A pre-built binary is included in the 'Prebuilt' folder if you just want to experiment.